 The university will provide some guidance on your audition piece and key things you should demonstrate on the day.
 The rest is up to you!

-Learn more about university auditions, including tips to nail yours.
+Read more: learn all about university auditions, including tips to nail yours.

-PortfoliosIf you're applying to a creative arts course, like art or photography, you'll probably need to compile a portfolio of your work, either from work you've completed in school or in your free time.
+PortfoliosIf you're applying to a creative arts course, like fine art or photography, you'll probably need to compile a portfolio of your work, either from work you've completed in school or in your free time.